VerifiedJoseph/vigilant/docs/feeds.md

 By default Vigilant looks for a `feeds.yaml` file in the project's main folder, this behavior can be overridden with an [environment variable](configuration.md#feeds-file).

 Each entry in the YAML file must have a name, URL and interval parameter.
-All other parameters are optional.

 ```YAML
 feeds: